Smooth Bump Functions

 (iv) \(\sum_{\alpha \in A} \psi_\alpha(p) = 1\) for every \(p \in M\).

-If \(M\) is a smooth manifold and every \(\psi_\alpha\) is smooth, the family is called a
+If \(M\) is a smooth manifold, with or without boundary, and every \(\psi_\alpha\) is smooth, the family is

 Condition (iii) is the technical linchpin, and it is what makes (iv) meaningful.
 Local finiteness asserts that every